Boyle Heights immigrants' rights advocate detained by border patrol

 The Los Angeles Immigrant Youth Coalition said Rueda qualifies for Deferred Action for Childhood Arrivals, or DACA, and is urging the border patrol to release her from their Chula Vista offices so she may file her DACA application.

-According to the Los Angeles Times, a spokesman for the border patrol said seven people were detained in Los Angeles on Thursday as part of a "wider probe of cross-border drug smuggling."
+The border patrol said a press release that seven people were detained in Los Angeles on Thursday as part of a "cross-border narcotics smuggling organization."
+Rueda was arrested for residing in the country illegally and violating the terms of her visa, according to the border patrol.

+Rueda's supporters called the move "retaliation" by border agents.
+Now, immigrant advocates fear a chilling effect on their ability to speak out.

+"What bothers me about that is that people can't be safe in their home and their neighborhoods, if this is going to be happening," said Luis Serrano of the California Immigration Youth Justice.